Last Updated: JUNE 4th, 2020

 - Arkansas became the first southern state to allow women to vote.
 On November 13, 1917, Dymple Johnson voted in the special Mayoral election in Fort Smith making her the first southern woman to vote.

-Continue reading to find out why Fort Smith, Arkansas should be on your list of places to visit!
+Continue reading to find out why Fort Smith, Arkansas should be on your list of places to visit and all things to do that you can’t miss!

 Unexpected Murals Project